bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

-[RBF][topic rbf] policies fail, with two variations: pure RBFr, allowing unlimited replacements with much higher feerates (e.g., 2x), and one-shot RBFr, enabling a single replacement with moderately higher fees (e.g., 1.25x) if the replacement ranks enters the top of the mempool.
+[RBF][topic rbf] policies fail, with two variations: pure RBFr, allowing unlimited replacements with much higher feerates (e.g., 2x), and one-shot RBFr, enabling a single replacement with moderately higher fees (e.g., 1.25x) if the replacement enters the top of the mempool.
 Mark Erhardt identified an initial problem and other developers discussed the complexities of fully analyzing the idea with available tools.
 Todd released an experimental implementation and other